FIFA World Cup Finals 2026 Prediction Competition

 The competition has been expanded from the usual 32 countries to 48 countries meaning that there are now a total of 104 matches to be played across 37 days.

 In addition to the main prediction competition there will also be a number of bonus competitions running alongside.
 These have smaller prizes but are designed to (hopefully) keep interest for everyone taking part even if your main entry is not going so well.
-The bonus competitions run throughout the tournament including the Final itself.
-The number of bonus competitions run will again depend on the number of participants overall.
+The bonus competitions will run throughout the tournament including the Final itself.
+The number of bonus competitions run will again depend on the number of players overall.
 The more taking part, the greater the number of bonus competitions and the value of the corresponding prizes.

 You can submit as many entries as you wish.
 Multiple entries for yourself are very welcome as are entries on behalf of family members, friends, work colleagues, pets and so on.